-MTW Waivers: MTW PHAs may conduct any activity/policy in Appendix I without PIH review and approval.
-However, each specific eligible activity/policy has specific "safe harbor" requirements/limitations that an MTW agency must follow, for example requiring a hardship policy or not applying an activity/policy to elderly people.
+MTW Waivers: Expansion MTW PHAs may conduct any activity/policy in Appendix I without PIH review and approval.
+However, each specific eligible activity/policy has specific "safe harbor" requirements/limitations that an Expansion MTW PHA must follow, for example requiring a hardship policy or not applying an activity/policy to elderly people.

-Safe Harbor Waivers: MTW PHAs may request PIH approval to expand an MTW Waiver activity/ policy in Appendix I in a way inconsistent with the safe harbors for that specific MTW Waiver activity/policy.
-When submitting a Safe Harbor Waiver, an MTW agency must hold a public meeting to specifically discuss the Safe Harbor Waivers.
+Safe Harbor Waivers: Expansion MTW PHAs may request PIH approval to expand an MTW Waiver activity/policy in Appendix I in a way that is inconsistent with the safe harbors for that specific MTW Waiver activity/policy.
+When submitting a Safe Harbor Waiver, an Expansion MTW agency must hold a public meeting to specifically discuss the Safe Harbor Waivers.
 This meeting is in addition to following the PHA Plan public participation process requirements.
-The MTW agency must consider, in consultation with the Resident Advisory Board (RAB) and any tenant associations, all of the comments received at the public hearing.
-The comments received by the public, RABs, and tenant associations must be submitted by the MTW agency, along with the MTW agency's description of how the comments were considered, as a required attachment to the MTW Supplement (see below).
+The Expansion MTW PHA must consider, in consultation with the Resident Advisory Board (RAB) and any tenant associations, all of the comments received at the public hearing.
+The comments received by the public, RABs, and tenant associations must be submitted by the Expansion MTW PHA, along with the Expansion MTW PHA's description of how the comments were considered, as a required attachment to the MTW Supplement (see below).

-Agency-Specific Waivers: MTW PHAs may seek PIH approval for an Agency-Specific Waiver in order to implement additional activities not among those in the Appendix I. The request must have an analysis of the potential impact on residents as well as a hardship policy.
-A PHA must follow the same public participation process described above for Safe Harbor Waivers.
+Agency-Specific Waivers: Expansion MTW PHAs may seek PIH approval for an Agency-Specific Waiver in order to implement additional activities not among those in the Appendix I. The request must have an analysis of the potential impact on residents as well as a hardship policy.
+An Expansion MTW PHA must follow the same public participation process described above for Safe Harbor Waivers.

-Cohort-Specific Waivers: MTW PHAs may be provided Cohort-Specific Waivers if additional waivers not included in Appendix I are necessary to allow implementation of the required cohort study.
+Cohort-Specific Waivers: Expansion MTW PHAs may be provided Cohort-Specific Waivers if additional waivers not included in Appendix I are necessary to allow implementation of the required cohort study.
 Cohort-Specific Waivers will be detailed in the applicable Selection Notice for that cohort study.

-MTW SUPPLEMENT TO PHA PLAN
+EXPANSION MTW SUPPLEMENT TO PHA PLAN

-MTW PHAs must submit an "MTW Supplement" to their Annual PHA Plans.
+Expansion MTW PHAs must submit an "MTW Supplement": https://bit.ly/4izUijL to their Annual PHA Plans.
 The MTW Supplement must go through a public process along with the Annual PHA Plan, following all of the Annual PHA Plan public participation requirements.
 So-called "Qualified PHAs," those with fewer than 550 public housing units and vouchers combined, are required to submit an MTW Supplement each year even though Qualified PHAs are not required to submit Annual PHA Plans.
 See the Public Housing Agency Plan section of this Advocates' Guide.